badgerloop-software/website-condor/README.md

 The third revision of the Badgerloop website!
 The official page for UW-Madison's hyperloop competition team.

-*Contributors: Liam Mahoney, Luke Houge*
+*Contributors: Luke Houge, Liam Mahoney*

 ## Contributing